Montreal Forum

-Located at the northeast corner of Atwater and Ste-Catherine West (Metro Atwater), the building was historically significant as it was home to 15 Stanley Cup championships: twelve for the Canadiens and one for the Maroons (for whom the arena was originally built); one for the visiting New York Rangers and Calgary Flames respectively.
+Located at the northeast corner of Atwater and Ste-Catherine West (Metro Atwater), the building was historically significant as 15 Stanley Cup championships were clinched/presented on its ice: twelve for the Canadiens and one for the Maroons (for whom the arena was built initially); one for the visiting New York Rangers and Calgary Flames respectively.
 The Forum was also home to the Montreal Roadrunners and Montreal Junior Canadiens.

 History

 The idea to build the Forum in 1923 is credited to Sir Edward Wentworth Beatty, president of the Canadian Pacific Railway.
-At the suggestion of Senator Donat Raymond, William Northey developed a plan for a 12,500 seat capacity rink.
+At the suggestion of Senator Donat Raymond, William Northey developed a plan for a 12,500-seat capacity rink.
 Plans were scaled back for financial reasons to a rink of 9,300 seats.
 Even at the reduced size, the rink could not immediately find financing.
 The Forum would eventually be financed by H. L. Timmins.
 The site selected was the site of a roller skating rink named the Forum, and the name was kept.
 The site had previously been the site of an outdoor ice hockey rink, used by Frank and Lester Patrick, Art Ross and Russell Bowie as youths.